gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 ### 🏗️ Upload programs

-You can deploy program using [idea.gear-tech.io](https://idea.gear-tech.io/).
+You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/).
 In the network selector choose `Staging Testnet` or `Development` (in this case, you should have a local node running).

 *** Non-Fungible Token ***